 - One Piece: Vice Admiral Vergo has a quirk where he claims that he has something, or has done something, but some other character immediately points out the truth.
 I.e at one point, he says that he's looking for his sword, only for Monet to remind him that he's not a swordsman.
 It may have something to do with him being The Mole inside the Marines for Doflamingo's pirate group, and his need to appear amicable and approachable.

-- Malty S. Melromarc from The Rising of the Shield Hero is designed to be a Hate Sink, with compulsive lying being a facet of her character to make the audience hate her.
-Malty simply cannot resist the opportunity to Kick the Dog by telling lies about people to ruin their lives.
+- Malty S. Melromarc from The Rising of the Shield Hero simply cannot resist the opportunity to tell lies about people to ruin their lives.
 She primarily gets away with it because of her father the King, who believes Malty without question.
 Rare is the time when Malty tells the truth, particularly about people whom she wants to inflict suffering upon.
 And Malty does all of this for no real reason except to be a jerk.
 When the Queen returns and puts both Malty and the King on trial, the Queen makes it a point to put a Slave Crest upon Malty that zaps her every time she lies.
 The Queen doesn't like resorting to it, but even she's grown tired of cleaning up Malty's messes through all of her lying.
-During this trial, Malty is asked by the Queen point-blank if Naofumi raped her, which is the accusation that made his life so hellish since arriving.
+During this trial, after lie upon lie earns her zap upon zap and exposes them for what they are, Malty is asked by the Queen point-blank if Naofumi tried to rape her, which is the accusation that made his life so hellish since his arrival in this world.
 Malty lies again and says he did, which causes an electric shock so strong that it knocks Malty onto her back.
-This proves to be the key to exonerating Naofumi of the rape charges.
+This proves to be the key to exonerating Naofumi of the false charges.

 - Blackbird: Sharpie the cat-demon has been cursed never to tell the truth, as part of Nina's mother's attempts to keep her out of the magical world.
 Fortunately, the curse is broken as soon as they recognize it.